Disruption expected on rail services across the UK today despite no strike action

 Could the strikes be called off?

-The RMT will meet with National Rail and the train companies on Wednesday (22 June) in another attempt to break the deadlock.

-However, talks to this point have been unsuccessful in reaching an agreement between the two sides, so the remaining two days of strike action being called off seems unlikely at this point.
+Talks to this point have been unsuccessful in reaching an agreement between the RMT, National Rail and the train companies, so the remaining day of strike action being called off seems unlikely at this point.

 Passengers are urged to check with train operators for updates to services.